 More specifically, treatment strategies rooted in patient education and regaining trust in your body’s durability have shown the greatest long-term results for chronic pain.
-O’Sullivans group termed this approach “cognitive functional therapy”, which is a handle that means considering pain generation as multi-dimensional, and focuses on both mind and body while treating chronic pain.
+O'Sullivan's group termed this approach “cognitive functional therapy”, which is a handle that means considering pain generation as multi-dimensional, and focuses on both mind and body when treating chronic pain.

-The functional component finds painful activities or movements, and desensitizes them over time by teaching non-threatening ways to perform them over time.
+The functional component finds painful activities or movements and desensitizes them over time by teaching non-threatening ways to perform them over time.
 Here are the results of this approach in one of their studies, as compared to conventional treatments for chronic low back pain.

-decrease in pain intensity over twice as much as comparison, with results lasting at final follow up of 12 months
+decrease in pain intensity over twice as much as a comparison, with results lasting at final follow up of 12 months

 O’Sullivan, 2013.
 European Journal of Pain: Efficacy of classification-based cognitive functional therapy in patients with non-specific chronic low back pain: a randomized controlled trial.

-O’Sullivan’s study is on chronic low back pain specifically, but is one of a many showing better results with this model of thinking compared to conventional treatments.
+O’Sullivan’s study is on chronic low back pain specifically but is one of many showing better results with this model of thinking compared to conventional treatments.

-Along the way we provide passive care such as adjustments and soft tissue therapy to help you get there, while focusing on decreasing practitioner dependence.
+Along the way we provide passive care such as adjustments and soft tissue therapy to help you get there while focusing on decreasing practitioner dependence.

 Keep in mind that this approach only applies to those suffering from chronic musculoskeletal pain who have been cleared from tissue damage by a health professional such as chiropractor, or physical therapist.
 There are certainly situations of chronic pain where repetitive tissue trauma is a primary contributor.
 In these situations we would suggest a biomechanical approach aimed at facilitating recovery.